What is Soil Compaction in Construction?

 Key takeaways

 Whether you’re laying the foundation for a small home or a large-scale industrial complex, soil compaction is an essential process in construction.
 It lays the groundwork — quite literally — for the stability, longevity, and overall success of a building project.
+As such, the impact compaction will have on the final result should never be underestimated.

 At its core, soil compaction serves to stabilise and strengthen base materials, enhancing its ability to bear loads and minimise water-related damage.
 While the process can be intricate, involving varying methods and machinery, the core principles remain universal.